LVPlayground/playground/javascript/features/games_deathmatch/README.md

 `Map markers`       | Whether map markers should be enabled for participants.
 `Objective`         | What the objective of the game is, which defines the winning conditions.
 `Spawn armour`      | Whether players should spawn with full armour.
+`Spawn weapons`     | The set of weapons that players should be issued on spawning.
 `Team damage`       | Whether players in the same team can issue damage to each other.

 ## Advanced option: `objective`